Want to follow along with this writing? Sign up Today, it's free and easy

 ((oh, but maybe re-upload to fix whatever font glitch made your numbered list change))

-over 2 years ago Naomi Folettia said:
+almost 3 years ago Naomi Folettia said:

 I liked that you wrote about a person when I think most people wrote about animals.
 This was about a woman with a past.
 It was about the days she was young and the things she missed.
 You did a good job at not making the monkey story sound forced and actually making it sound like it happened.
 Your's is a nice little story.
 I don't know what mine is even about anymore :/